iffy/xatrobots/README.md

       }

-- `charger()` -> dict
+- `workToCharge()` -> dict

   Requires 0 energy.

-  Once the charger is available, returns a mapping of work to be done to generate energy with `charge()`
+  Once the charger is available, returns a piece of work to be done to generate energy with `charge()`

-      {'d': 10, 'S': 100, 'n': 'foo'}
+      Work(nonce, goal)

-  The charger will not be available until the energy produced by the charger is used.
+  The charger will not be available until the previous energy produced by the charger is used.